meganchu2/CSE230-Project/README.md

 System.Random.Shuffle: We will use this package to provide a different random “course” every time the game is played by shuffling a list of possible gates

 # Milestone 2

--What is the architecture of your application (the key components)?
+* What is the architecture of your application (the key components)?
--What challenges (if any) did you have so far and how did you solve them?
+* What challenges (if any) did you have so far and how did you solve them?
--Do you expect to meet your goals until the deadline?
+* Do you expect to meet your goals until the deadline?
--If not, how will you modify your goals?
+* If not, how will you modify your goals?

 # Source code overview